 Pneumonia and other lung infections that go away in a few weeks or months won't qualify for Social Security disability benefits.
 One of the basic requirements for disability is that your medical condition must prevent you from doing a substantial amount of work—earning about $1,200 or more per month—for at least 12 consecutive months.
-(For 2017, a substantial amount of work is considered to be earning $1,170 per month.)
 Because even severe lung infections can frequently be treated effectively within a few months' time, it can be difficult to meet this one-year requirement.

 However, if the Social Security Administration (SSA) concludes that your lung infection meets the one-year requirement (has either lasted that long or is anticipated to last that long), there are a couple of ways that you may be able to win your claim.

 Once the SSA has established that you meet the basic eligibility requirements for disability, it will next see if your illness meets the requirements of one of the conditions in its Listing of Impairments (called listings).

 The outcome of your spirometry test will show how badly your lungs have been damaged by the infection.
 The SSA will then use this information to determine whether you meet the listing requirements.
-For details, you can look at our article on chronic pulmonary insufficiency for information on how to determine if your spirometry results meet the requirements of the listing.
+For details, you can look at our article on chronic pulmonary disease for information on how to determine if your spirometry results meet the requirements of the listing.

 Even if you don't meet a disability listing—say your spirometry results aren't quite low enough—you can still win your claim, but it will be harder.
 To be approved at this point, the SSA must conclude that your lung condition is so poor that it prevents you from doing your old job and all other less demanding jobs.